Selena Gomez Pens A Letter To The LGBTQ Community To Kick Off Pride Month

 Selena Gomez is an advocate for the LGBTQ community, and she credits her mother with helping cultivate her acceptance for everyone.
-In celebration of Pride Month in the US, Gomez penned an open letter for Billboard, in which the "Bad Liar" singer revealed that it was her mother, Mandy Teefay, who encouraged her to surround herself with good, kind people — regardless of their sexual orientation.
+In celebration of Pride Month, Gomez penned an open letter for Billboard, in which the "Bad Liar" singer revealed that it was her mother, Mandy Teefay, who encouraged her to surround herself with good, kind people — regardless of their sexual orientation.

-Gomez, who is currently producing Netflix's 13 Reasons Why alongside her mum, shared that she had spent a lot of time with people of the LGBTQ community, but never questioned it.
+Gomez, who is currently producing Netflix's 13 Reasons Why alongside her mom, shared that she had spent a lot of time with people of the LGBTQ community, but never questioned it.

 Advertisement